trofima/rollup-plugin-ejs/README.md

 ```

 > **NOTE:**
-If you are going to use `loadStyles` option with sass support, you have to install `node-sass` to your project, since this plugin has it as `peerDependency`.
+If you are going to use `inlineStyles` option with sass support, you have to install `node-sass` to your project, since this plugin has it as `peerDependency`.

 ## Usage
 Construction